2006-2012 Porsche Cayman

-You'll lose the factory nav functionality when you replace the stock receiver, but new ones work better anyway, so that's not a big deal.
+You'll lose the factory nav functionality when you replace the stock receiver, but a new one will work better anyway, so that's not a big deal.

 A variety of receivers will fit in the Cayman's dash, with the help of a dash kit that's included at a discount when you shop with us (Crutchfield Research Photo)

-The Cayman's stereo isn't insanely hard to work with, and a wiring harness is available.
+The Cayman's stereos aren't hard to work with, and a wiring harness is available.
 The harness also allows you to retain steering wheel controls, warning chimes, etc.